Mojang/Sift/README.md

 -  `-K, --keyfile <keyfile>`          SSH keyfile
 -  `-c, --ssh_command <ssh_command>`  Command to run on host(s)
 -  `-P, --private_ip`                 Use the private ip of the host when connecting
+-  `--public_ip`                      Use the public ip of the host when connecting

 #### SSH options
 SSH options are defined in the config as "ssh_config".